 We suggest 1 night in the Mount Hood area in this Oregon Road Trip Itinerary.

 Timberline Lodge is a historic beauty hotel at the foot of the magnificent Mount Hood.
 Moreover, psychological horror the Shining from 1980, directed by Stanley Kubrik, was shot at the Timberline Lodge.
-You can check our photos from this place here.
-If you can, stay overnight.
+You can check our photos from this fabulous and thrilling filming location here.
+If you can, stay overnight at Timberline Lodge.
 If the place is busy choose one of the nearby accommodations.
 Nearby are Best Western Mt.
 Hood Inn, The Mt.
-Hood Oregon Resort, or Sandy Salmon Bed & Breakfast Lodge.
+Hood Oregon Resort.

 Hiking in the Mount Hood area